openminted/alvis-docker/openminted-components/alvis-br-train/README.md

 # OpenMinTeD metadata

-The Openminted metadata records are into the following [XML file](alvis-br-train.metadata.omtd)
+The Openminted metadata records are described into the following [XML file](alvis-br-train.metadata.omtd)